hellochris6/malibu-grunge/one-board-quiver.md

 Boards like the CI Mid or Grant Noble’s Wilbur and Homesick shapes exemplify this as being versatile, durable, and honest.
 They’re typically a mid-to-almost log length, 2+1 setups.

-Think about it like this— the 1 board quiver is an experiment prioritizing **surfhood** and style in the water— an experience which doesn’t demand perfection.
-It’s about finding more in less.
+Think about it like this— the 1-board quiver is an experiment prioritizing **surfhood** and style in the water.
+It's an experience which doesn’t demand perfection because its about finding more in less.